krobasky/toy-generator/README.md

 This repository is structured as follows:

+`src`: toy programs
+`nb`:  jupyter notebooks with examples
-The `data` folder is where to download relevant data sources The `run` folder stores output from the generative models The `utils` folder stores useful functions that are sourced by the main notebooks
+`data`:  relevant data sources
+`run`:  stores output from the generative models `utils`:  useful functions that are sourced by the main notebooks

 ## Getting started